galette/galettedoc/source/development/plugins.rst

 Internationalisation
 ====================

 Every plugin must provide translations for new string it proposes. :doc:`Galette global internationalisation system <i18n>` applies here.
-The main task (exepted files update while developping plugin) consists to set up translation files the first time.
+The main task (exepted files update while developing plugin) consists to set up translation files the first time.

 Use an official plugin up to date as references, and copy ``lang/Makefile`` and ``lang/xgettext.py`` files in your own ``lang`` directory: